BW PolyureaProtective CoatingsContact

 Review both scrape-applied BW6-9527 quartz-sand build layers before topcoat application.

-• Fine defects filled
+• Fine defects and pores filled

 • Build thickness controlled

-• Cured surface sanded
+• Cured surface sanded or ground

-• Flatness reviewed
+• Flatness and residual dust reviewed

 03

-Check BW0-8027 exposed floor finish before service.
+Check the exposed BW0-8027 floor finish before service.

-• Continuous surface film
+• Continuous exposed surface film

 • Target DFT checked